Hubackova/muni-hydroweb/src/md/projects/project5.md

 **Defended Master Theses (in Czech)**

+*A﻿lbín Pařízek* 2024.
+[Development of the macroinvertebrate community under extreme conditions on the spoil heap in the Sokolov Coal Basin](https://is.muni.cz/th/thfs6/?lang=en).

 *Martina Bartošová* 2016. [](https://is.muni.cz/th/qo18e/?lang=cs)[Macrozoobenthos of Brooks with Tufa Precipitation in Sokolov Spoil Bank](https://is.muni.cz/th/qo18e/?lang=en).

 *Veronika Konvičková* 2007. [](https://is.muni.cz/th/p4qj3/?lang=cs)[The study of macrozoobenthos in ponds at Karvina´s area with a view to situation and function of dragonfly community](https://is.muni.cz/th/p4qj3/?lang=en).[](https://is.muni.cz/th/p4qj3/?lang=cs)

 **Defended Bachelor Thesis (in Czech)**

+*A﻿lbín Pařízek* 2022.
+[Succession on post-mining sites with focus on aquatic habitats](https://is.muni.cz/th/drycw/?lang=en).

 *Martina Bartošová* 2014. [](https://is.muni.cz/th/zfva5/?lang=cs)[Aquatic invertebrates of postindustrial sites - spoil banks in the Sokolov Coal Basin](https://is.muni.cz/th/zfva5/?lang=en).